 A leader will do best to focus on consolidation and cost containment.
 While some refining of the operations and offer will continue, this is not the time for drastic innovation and ongoing change.

-While it’s important not to slip into stagnation, leaders at this stage are required to provide stability and confidence.
+It’s important not to slip into stagnation, but leaders at this stage are also required to provide stability and confidence.

 It’s tempting to think we can lead our business through each of these growth stages.